Breathing problems in people with Myhre syndrome

 This test takes pictures of internal tissues, bones, and organs.

 Arterial blood gas may be done to check the amount of carbon dioxide and oxygen in the blood.
-Other blood tests may be used to look for possible infections.
+Other blood tests may be used to look for possible infections or other diseases that may cause interstitial lung disease.

 This test uses a combination of X-rays and a computer to make images of the body.
 CT scans are more detailed than regular X-rays.

-This is direct exam of the main airways of the lungs (bronchi) using a flexible tube called a bronchoscope.
+This test is a direct exam of the main airways of the lungs (bronchi).
+It uses a flexible tube called a bronchoscope that is put down your nose or throat.
 Bronchoscopy helps to evaluate and diagnose lung problems, check blockages, take out samples of tissue or fluid, and help remove a foreign body.
-Bronchoscopy may include a biopsy or bronchoalveolar lavage.
+It may include a biopsy or bronchoalveolar lavage.

 This test removes cells from the lower respiratory tract to help find inflammation and rule out certain causes.